libsdl-org/SDL/docs/README-winrt.md

 * What partially works:
   * keyboard input.
 Most of WinRT's documented virtual keys are supported, as well as many keys with documented hardware scancodes.
+Converting SDL_Scancodes to or from SDL_Keycodes may not work, due to missing APIs (MapVirualKey()) in Microsoft's Windows Store / UWP APIs.
   * SDLmain.
 WinRT uses a different signature for each app's main() function.
     SDL-based apps that use this port must compile in SDL_winrt_main_NonXAML.cpp (in `SDL\src\main\winrt\`) directly in order for their C-style main()